1st Cavalry Division (United Kingdom): Napoleonic Wars

 During the Peninsular War, Wellington organized his cavalry into The Cavalry Division from June 1809 under Major-General Sir William Payne.
 This performed a purely administrative, rather than tactical, role; the normal tactical headquarters were provided by brigades commanding two, later usually three, regiments.
 On 3 June 1810, Payne returned home and his second-in-command, Major-General Stapleton Cotton, took command.
 Cotton was to remain in command thereafter and effectively acted as Wellington's chief of cavalry.

 On 19 June 1811, the cavalry was reorganized as two divisions and The Cavalry Division was redesignated as 1st Cavalry Division with the formation of the 2nd Cavalry Division.
 The divisions were once again amalgamated as The Cavalry Division on 21 April 1813 with Cotton (Lieutenant-General from 1 January 1812) still in command.

 Second Boer War

 The Cavalry Division was re-raised for service during the Second Boer War.

 First World War

+The 9th Lancers arriving at Mons, 21 August 1914.

 Officers of the 5th Dragoon Guards in their camp at Rollancourt, May 1917.

 The 1st Cavalry Division was one of the first divisions of the army to move to France in August 1914, they would remain on the Western Front as part of the British Expeditionary Force (BEF) throughout the war.
 It participated in most of the major actions where cavalry were used as a mounted mobile force, they would also be used as dismounted troops and effectively serve as infantry.

 On 11 November 1918, the day of the armistice with Germany, orders were received that the division would lead the advance of the Second Army of the BEF into Germany, by 6 December, having passed through Namur, the division secured the Rhine bridgehead at Cologne.